-The Gothenburg Symphony collaborates regularly with leading international conductors.
+The Gothenburg Symphony Orchestra collaborates regularly with leading international conductors.
 Santtu-Matias Rouvali is Chief Conductor from the 2017-2018 season.
-Since 2013 Kent Nagano is Principal Guest Conductor, a position that will be passed over to Barbara Hannigan and Christoph Eschenbach are the orchestras Principal Guest Conductors with start season 2019-2020.
+Barbara Hannigan and Christoph Eschenbach are the orchestras Principal Guest Conductors with start season 2019-2020.

 Santtu-Matias Rouvali 2017-

-Santtu-Matias Rouvali started his tenure as Chief Conductor of the Gothenburg Symphony in the 2017-2018 season, a contract extended until 2025.
+Santtu-Matias Rouvali started his tenure as Chief Conductor of the Gothenburg Symphony Orchestra in the 2017-2018 season, a contract extended until 2025.
 In another career move Santtu-Matias Rouvali has been appointed new Principal Conductor of the Philharmonia Orchestra in London (from 2021/2022) where he is presently Principal Guest Conductor.
 This parallel development will be beneficial to both parties in expanding the musical scope and reach of two orchestras lead by the charismatic Santtu-Matias Rouvali.
 His first principal conductorship, which he still holds, is with Tampere Philharmonic Orchestra.
 With an already very established career Rouvali regularly works with the Los Angeles Philharmonic, Orchestre Philharmonique de Radio France and the Finnish Radio Symphony Orchestra to name a few.